forrestdavis/NLPScholar/analysis/minimal-pair/README.md

 - `acc`: Proportion of times Pred(expected) > Pred(unexpected)
 - `perr`: $\frac{Pred(unexpected)}{Pred(expected) + Pred(unexpected))}$
 - `ew`: ADD FORMULA FROM NEWMAN ET AL
 - `mw`: ADD FORMULAR FROM NEWMAN ET AL

+[MAYBE IMPLEMENT JUST ONE OF EW OR MW AND HAVE STUDENTS IMPLEMENT THE OTHER PARTS?]